-Tin Cheung Camera.
-For manyHong Kongers, this is the only place to shop.
-It's a large showroom, stocking both brand new and second hand cameras as well as bags, tripods, filters etc. The staff here are very good, and it's because they understand photography and are not just there to push you into buying.
-Prices here can be very good, on par or lower than Wing Shing.
+For many Hong Kongers, this is the only place to shop.
+Their primary store is a large showroom, stocking both brand new and second-hand cameras as well as bags, tripods, filters etc. The staff here are very informative, because they understand photography and are not just there to push you into buying.
+Prices here are usually very competitive.
+On par or lower than Wing Shing.
 Tin Cheung offer both local and grey import stock so always ask if there is a price difference between the two if warranty is not a concern.
-One other big advantage is they have an English website: http://www.tincheungcamera.com.hk
+One other big advantage is they have an English website: www.tincheungcamera.com.hk

-Tin Cheung Camera Main store: Shop 301, 3/F, K11, 18 Hanoi Road Tsim Sha Tsui, Kowloon
+Tin Cheung Camera Main store: iSquare Mall, 58 Nathan Rd, Tsim Sha Tsui, Hong Kong

 Also in Mongkok, you can find the big three big electronics store giants branched close together; Fortress, Broadway & Sunning.

-Cam2.Another large camera retailer with multiple locations across the city, Cam2 can be a great place to check out for competitive pricing on brand new accessories such as tripods, bags and filters.
+Another large camera retailer with multiple locations across the city.
+Cam2 can be a great place to check out for competitive pricing on brand new accessories such as tripods, bags, and filters.
 They are also well known for their range of Sony cameras as well as supposedly having the largest range of Sigma lenses available.

 Cam2 Mongkok Store - Mong Kok Yau Shing Commercial Centre (9/f) 51 Sai Yeung Choi Street South

-Always remember when considering purchasing a second hand camera to thoroughly test it out in the shop first before committing.
-Make sure that the electrics are functioning correctly (the shop should always have a charged battery for a particular model) and take a few test shots which the shop assistants should be happy to download to their computers for you to examine.
+Always remember when considering purchasing a second-hand camera to thoroughly test it out in the shop first before committing.
+Make sure that the electrics are functioning correctly (the shop should always have a charged battery for a particular model) and take a few test shots which the shop assistants should be happy to download to their computer for you to examine.
 For film cameras ask if you can shoot a roll of film through it first to check that things like the electrical metering works and that the winder and advance lever are running smoothly.

-With that said, here are my spots for sourcing the best second hand gear in the city.
+With that said, here are my spots for sourcing the best second-hand gear in the city.

-Sim City (for film and digital).
 Three stories of independent camera stores stocking both brand new and second hand digital and film equipment and accessories.
-Also located in Mongkok, Sim City has about a dozen stores selling mostly second hand DSLR's and lenses, but also a decent range of mirror less cameras and some hard to find film SLR's and Leica rangefinders.
-The other 20 odd stores sell brand new gear and tripods, DSLR movie gear, and lomography gear.
-Sim City is also a good place to come for cheap accessories like lens caps, straps and filters.
-It is also the only place I have found that stocks lesser known brands of lenses such as Samyang and SLR Magic.
+Also located in Mongkok, Sim City has about a dozen stores selling mostly second-hand DSLR's and lenses, but also a decent range of mirrorless cameras and some hard to find film SLR's and Leica rangefinders.
+The other 20 odd stores sell brand new gear and tripods, filmmaking equipment, Drones and Lomography gear.
+Sim City is also a good place to come for cheap accessories like lens caps, straps, and filters.
+It is also the only place I have found that stocks lesser known brands of lenses such as Voigtländer, Samyang, and SLR Magic.